braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/line.md

 channel:
   - LINE
 guide_top_header: "LINE"
-guide_top_text: "LINE is a messaging platform that also offers an “all-in-one” platform for social media, gaming, shopping, and payments.
-You can integrate your LINE accounts with Braze to send compelling LINE messages to the right customers based on their preferences, behaviors, and cross-channel interactions. <br><br>LINE access is only available in select Braze packages.
-Contact your customer success manager or account manager to get started."
+guide_top_text: "LINE is the most popular messaging app in Japan, with over 95 million monthly active users.
+In addition to messaging, LINE also offers its users an “all-in-one” platform for social media, gaming, shopping, and payments.<br><br>You can integrate your LINE accounts with Braze to leverage your zero- and first-party customer data in order to send compelling LINE messages to the right customers based on their preferences, behaviors, and cross-channel interactions.<br><br>LINE access is in beta and only available in select Braze packages.
+Reach out to your account manager or customer success manager to get started."
 description: "This landing page is home to the LINE channel.
 Here, you can find articles on setting up LINE, LINE subscription groups, LINE campaigns, LINE reporting, and more."
 hidden: true
 permalink: /line/